Hybrid Quantum Computing

 The architecture consists of a series of services.
 They enable an application to encode data from a database, initiate a calculation on the encoded data on a quantum computer and return the result of the calculation.

-Example: A graph (A) to be colored is retrieved from the database.
+In a nutshell, the reference workflow for GCP: A graph (A) to be colored is retrieved from the database.
 To color the graph, a circuit of the Grover algorithm is generated with a problem-specific oracle.
 (B) shows a small segment of the circuit and encodes graph (A).
 After executing the circuit on a quantum computer, a solution instance (C) is stored in the database.

-- Zajac, M., Restat, V., & Störl, U. (2024, September).
-Quantum versus Classical Computation: Automatic Decision-Making Approaches, GI Quantum Computing Workshop (accepted).
+- Zajac, M., Restat, V., & Störl, U. (2024).
+Quantum versus Classical Computation: Automatic Decision-Making Approaches.
+In INFORMATIK 2024 (pp. 573-577).
+Gesellschaft für Informatik eV.

 - Zajac, M., & Störl, U. (2023, November).
-Hybrid Data Management Architecture for Present Quantum Computing.
+Hybrid data management architecture for present quantum computing.
 In International Conference on Service-Oriented Computing (pp. 174-184).
 Singapore: Springer Nature Singapore.

 - Zajac, M. (2023, August).
-Encoding and Provisioning Data in different Data Models for Quantum Computing.
+Encoding and provisioning data in different data models for quantum computing.
 In Conference on Very Large Data Bases (VLDB 2023).

 - Zajac, M., & Störl, U. (2022, July).
-Towards quantum-based Search for industrial Data-driven Services.
+Towards quantum-based search for industrial data-driven services.
 In 2022 IEEE International Conference on Quantum Software (QSW) (pp. 38-40).
 IEEE.

 Student theses